 Klopp's side survived an early scare as Marcel N'Djeng's fifth-minute corner was met by the head of Sandro Wagner, whose effort was blocked on the line by Nuri Sahin.

 Roared on by a huge following, the visitors enjoyed prolonged spells in possession but struggled to create clear-cut chances in the opening 20 minutes.

-Marco Reus, whose future is the subject of intense speculation, wasted an opportunity to threaten from a long-distance free-kick, his floated delivery proving easy for the home defence to deal with.
+Marco Reus, whose future is the subject of intense speculation, wasted an opportunity to threaten from a long-distance free kick as his floated delivery proved easy for the home defense to deal with.

-Dortmund were assured of second spot before kick-off at the end of a campaign in which they have fallen well short of Bayern, who secured the title in record-breaking time.
+Dortmund was assured of second spot before kickoff at the end of a campaign in which the club has fallen well short of Bayern, which secured the title in record-breaking time.

-But they appeared determined to finish the league season with a bang and Lewandowski put them ahead after collecting a precise pass from Mats Hummels four minutes before half-time.
+But the team appeared determined to finish the league season with a bang and Lewandowski put it ahead after collecting a precise pass from Mats Hummels four minutes before halftime.

 Jojic struck just three minutes later, cutting inside John Brooks before lifting an excellent left-footed effort beyond Thomas Kraft.

 The game could have been put beyond Hertha's reach in the first minute of the second half as Reus fired over from an acute angle after being picked out by Lewandowski.

 Jos Luhukay introduced Ramos from the bench in place of the Levan Kobiashvili, who was given a rousing ovation to bring the curtain down on his Hertha career.